"Karl XII's Funeral Procession" by Gustaf Cederström in 1884. Photo: Mattias Blomgren/Public domain.

 Visit the National Museum of Fine Arts in Stockholm, Sweden’s leading art institution since 1792.
 Housed in a Renaissance-inspired palace on the waterfront, it showcases Swedish and European masterpieces alongside decorative arts, design, and contemporary works—making it a must-see cultural destination.

-The Nationalmuseum holds one of Northern Europe’s richest art collections, including:
+Nationalmuseum houses one of Northern Europe’s more extensive art collections, including:

-• Applied arts and design spanning the 14th century to today
+• Decorative arts and design from the 14th century to today

-Swedish highlights include iconic works by Carl Larsson, Anders Zorn, and Alexander Roslin, while the international collection features Rembrandt, Rubens, Goya, and Gauguin.
+Swedish highlights include works by Anders Zorn, Alexander Roslin, and Carl Larsson.
+The international collection features renowned artists such as Rembrandt, Peter Paul Rubens, Francisco Goya, and Paul Gauguin.

 In 1915, Carl Larsson completed Midvinterblot, a dramatic depiction of a Norse sacrifice.
 Initially rejected for its controversial theme, the painting remained outside the collection for decades.
 In 1997, the museum acquired it, and today it hangs opposite Larsson’s Gustav Vasa fresco—symbolizing a renewed appreciation of Sweden’s artistic heritage.